We are a Clean Energy Council Approved Solar Retailer

 This document aims to protect both the industry and consumers in regards to the standard solar design and installation practices being undertaken by solar retailers.
 This protection applies to individuals and households, as well as commercial businesses and business owners.

 The CEC Code of Conduct is governed by a board of representatives known as the Code Review Panel.
 It’s an independent panel which is made up of consumer and industry representation.
-The purpose of the panel is to continually review the Code and make relevant updates as the industry moves forward and inadvertently reshapes the expected standards & best practices for Solar installations.
+The purpose of the panel is to continually review the code and make relevant updates to reflect industry progression and inadvertently reshapes the expected standards and best practices for solar installations.

 What is a Clean Energy Council [CEC] Accredited Retailer

-Instyle Solar is one of the limited number of practising Solar retailers who have applied for and have been approved as a CEC Accredited Retailer.
-We hold this status very highly and we take all regulations and safety precautions extremely seriously – as outlined in the Code of Conduct.
+Instyle Solar is one of the limited number of practising solar retailers who have been approved as a CEC Accredited Retailer.
+We hold this status very highly and take all regulations and safety precautions extremely seriously – as outlined in the Code of Conduct.